 The exact route for the 2024 GWR will be confirmed much nearer the time (around May/June 2024) but, once again, we'll be aiming to offer at least EIGHT possible routes & distances to choose from - so, while things are very much provisional at this stage, the description and the links below should give you a good idea of the challenges that await at the GWR.

 The Ride starts at the Park & Ride near Long Ashton, in south-west Bristol (just off the A370).

 Riders then head out through Long Ashton on a nice, flat stretch to get the legs going, before turning towards Barrow Gurney and the first little uphill section of the day.

-Or, if you fancy an extra bit of climbing and want to get the blood pumping straightaway, this is where you'll find the first of the GWR's three optional sections - a steepish climb followed by a fast, twisty descent.
+Or, if you fancy an extra bit of climbing and want to get the blood pumping straightaway, the Long Ashton turn is where you'll find the first of the GWR's three optional sections [CLARKEN COOMBE] - a steep-ish climb followed by a fast, twisty descent.

 The route skirts the lake on a lovely stretch of road before then turning towards Blagdon and on to the magnificent Burrington Combe.

 Passing the Rock of Ages, where the Rev. Toplady is reputed to have written his famous hymn, riders face possibly the most challenging stretch of the Ride - ascending the Combe.
 It's about 2.5 miles of steady uphill riding, but at c.
 5-6% gradient (1 in 20 or so in old money) it should be manageable for most people.
 But whether on bike or on foot, it's definitely worth the effort!